itcojo/itcovitz_reduced_atmospheres/README.md

 # Reduced atmospheres of post-impact worlds: The early Earth

-## Code Accompanyment, by J. P. Itcovitz
+## by J. P. Itcovitz, Institute of Astronomy, University of Cambridge

 This code accompanies, and can be used to reproduce the results and figures of, Itcovitz et al. (2021) (doi:URL).
 The code is presented as a Python module, with an accompanying yml for reproducibility of the Python environment.